dawarazhar11/ReelForge/app/implementation_plan_aroll_segmentation.md

 - [ ] 8.3 Measure and optimize performance for longer videos
 - [ ] 8.4 Implement caching to avoid reprocessing

+### Phase 9: Bug Fixes and Documentation
+- [x] 9.1 Fix `render_step_header` parameter issue in A-Roll Transcription page
+- [x] 9.2 Create Ollama setup guide for users
+- [x] 9.3 Implement graceful fallback when Ollama is not available
+- [ ] 9.4 Add comprehensive documentation for the new features

 ## Technical Components

 ### Ollama Integration